ppdp2024/ppdp2024.github.io/index.md

 The 26th International Symposium on
 Principles and Practice of Declarative Programming, PPDP 2024

-Co-located with FM 2024, held 9-11 September 2024 at the Politecnico di Milano, Italy.
+Co-located with FM 2024, held 10-11 September 2024 at the Politecnico di Milano, Italy.

-**New Abstract deadline: 15 May; paper deadline: 22 May.**

 News
 -------

+- The paper "On the Preciseness of Subtyping in Session Types" by Tzu-Chun Chen, Mariangiola Dezani-Ciancaglini and Nobuko Yoshida has been chosen by the Steering Committee to receive the "10 Year Most Influential Paper Award".
+Mariangiola will give the related invited talk.
-- Ilaria Castellani (INRIA) will be our invited speaker
+- Ilaria Castellani (INRIA) will be our invited speaker.
 - Proceedings will published in the ACM DL within the ACM International Conference Proceedings Series.

 Scope
 -----